EU's top court orders Poland to halt lignite mining at Turow

-BRUSSELS (Reuters) -Poland must immediately stop mining lignite coal at the Turow mine operated by state-run PGE, the European Union’s top court said on Friday, handing a win to the Czech government which had sought an order to stop the mining activities.
+Poland must immediately stop mining lignite coal at the Turow mine operated by state-run PGE (PGE.WA), the European Union's top court said on Friday, handing a win to the Czech government which had sought an order to stop the mining activities.

 The Court of Justice of the European Union said it had not yet made a final decision on the case, but ordered Poland to cease mining at Turow until the final judgement is delivered.